Monetary policy: Forward guidance

+Forward guidance is a communication practice whereby the central bank announces its forecasts and future intentions to influence market expectations of future levels of interest rates.
+As expectations formation are an important ingredient in actual inflation changes, credible communication is important for modern central banks.

 Reserve requirements

 Historically, bank reserves have formed only a small fraction of deposits, a system called fractional-reserve banking.
 Banks would hold only a small percentage of their assets in the form of cash reserves as insurance against bank runs.
 Over time this process has been regulated and insured by central banks.
 Such legal reserve requirements were introduced in the 19th century as an attempt to reduce the risk of banks overextending themselves and suffering from bank runs, as this could lead to knock-on effects on other overextended banks.
-See also money multiplier.

-As the early 20th century gold standard was undermined by inflation and the late 20th-century fiat dollar hegemony evolved, and as banks proliferated and engaged in more complex transactions and were able to profit from dealings globally on a moment's notice, these practices became mandatory, if only to ensure that there was some limit on the ballooning of money supply.

 A number of central banks have since abolished their reserve requirements over the last few decades, beginning with the Reserve Bank of New Zealand in 1985 and continuing with the Federal Reserve in 2020.
 For the respective banking systems, bank capital requirements provide a check on the growth of the money supply.

 The People's Bank of China retains (and uses) more powers over reserves because the yuan that it manages is a non-convertible currency.

 Loan activity by banks plays a fundamental role in determining the money supply.
-The central-bank money after aggregate settlement – "final money" – can take only one of two forms:
+The central bank money after aggregate settlement – "final money" – can take only one of two forms: